Felix St. Vrain: Early life

 Felix St. Vrain was born in St. Louis, Missouri, a son of Jacques DeHault Delassus de Saint-Vrain, a French aristocrat, who had immigrated to escape the violence of the French Revolution.
 His mother was an ethnic French woman from St. Louis.

 St. Vrain married Marie Pauline Grégoire in 1822, and eight years later settled in Kaskaskia, Illinois, a former French colonial city in the 18th century.
 Operating a sawmill in Kaskaskia, St. Vrain was 31 years old when he was appointed to replace Thomas Forsyth as a US Indian agent.

 U.S. Indian agent

 St. Vrain started working for the United States government as an Indian Agent in 1830.
-He was assigned to the Sauk and Fox nations around Rock Island, Illinois during William Clark's tenure as superintendent of the St. Louis Indian Agency.
+He was assigned to the Sauk and Meskwaki nations around Rock Island, Illinois during William Clark's tenure as superintendent of the St. Louis Indian Agency.
 St. Vrain was appointed while Forsyth continued to criticize William Clark's administration.
 St. Vrain had almost no experience dealing with Indians but, as a member of a politically important St. Louis-French family, he had connections to U.S. Senator Elias Kent Kane.
 Kane was a close acquaintance of William Clark and recommended St. Vrain for the appointment.